ServiceNow/servicenow-devops-change/README.md

 # ServiceNow DevOps Change GitHub Action

 This custom action needs to be added at step level in a job to create change in ServiceNow instance.
+Using this custom action in parallel jobs is not supported.

 # Usage
 ## Step 1: Prepare values for setting up your secrets for Actions